 "He stole Jackie's Ph.D. diploma.
 Tried to pass it off as his own."

-no trouble distinguishing one character from another according to what each character says and how he or she says it, just as we can recognize our friends by their attitudes and
+Readers should have no trouble distinguishing one character from another according to what each character says and how he or she says it, just as we can recognize our friends by their attitudes and speech mannerisms.

 How often have you seen speaker attributions (also known as dialogue tags) that end in adverbs?